LAIR-Lab/lair-lab.github.io/content/_index.md

 sections:
   - block: hero
     content:
-      title: |
+      title:
-        Living with Assistive and Interactive Robots (LAIR) Lab
       image:
         filename: LAIRLabLogo.png
       text: |
         # <br>
-        The Living with Assistive and Interactive Robots (LAIR) Lab is located at Concordia University in Montreal, Canada and was founded in August 2024.
+        The **Living with Assistive and Interactive Robots (LAIR) Lab** is located at Concordia University in Montreal, Canada and was founded in August 2024.
+The lab focuses research in physical-social human-robot interaction (psHRI).

+        (Note: This site is a work in progress).
 #################################
   - block: slider
     content: